List of Taskmaster episodes: Series 14 (2022)

 Following the broadcast of Champion of Champions II on 23 June 2022, the cast for the show's fourteenth series was announced, to premiere on 29 September 2022.
 Series 14 features Dara Ó Briain, Fern Brady, John Kearns, Munya Chawawa and Sarah Millican.

 For team tasks in this series, the team of three was made up of Ó Briain, Brady and Kearns, with the team of two consisting of Chawawa and Millican.

+Remote filming was done at the South Terminal of Gatwick Airport, which was closed due to reduced traffic caused by the COVID-19 pandemic.

 Ó Briain was the overall winner, with Millican as runner-up, Chawawa in 3rd and Brady and Kearns tied in last.

 During its broadcast, the series averaged over 2.04 million viewers.

-Remote filming was done at the South Terminal of Gatwick Airport during its closure due to reduced traffic caused by the COVID-19 pandemic.